List of largest stars: Overview

+Angular diameters

 The angular diameters of stars can be measured directly using stellar interferometry.
 Other methods can use lunar occultations or from eclipsing binaries, which can be used to test indirect methods of finding stellar radii.
-Only a few useful supergiant stars can be occulted by the Moon, including Antares A (Alpha Scorpii A).
+Only a few supergiants can be occulted by the Moon, including Antares and 119 Tauri.
 Examples of eclipsing binaries are Epsilon Aurigae (Almaaz), VV Cephei, and V766 Centauri (HR 5171).
 Angular diameter measurements can be inconsistent because the boundary of the very tenuous atmosphere (opacity) differs depending on the wavelength of light in which the star is observed.

 Uncertainties remain with the membership and order of the lists, especially when deriving various parameters used in calculations, such as stellar luminosity and effective temperature.
 Often stellar radii can only be expressed as an average or be within a large range of values.
 Values for stellar radii vary significantly in different sources and for different observation methods.

 All the sizes stated in these lists have inaccuracies and may be disputed.
 The lists are still a work in progress and parameters are prone to change.